 Sense Pass King is a Cameroon story that has been shared with children for generations.
 In it, a little girl is born, and she grows to have more wisdom and skill than even the king possesses by the time she is two years old – so they call her Sense Pass King.
 The king plots to destroy her, but in the end, she saves the king by balancing on her tiptoe on the edge of a ship and shooting an arrow at a sea monster.
 It is a beloved story.
 We imagine a sculpture of her in this pose amongst our hills.
 We would like to have a little library in this garden to make this, and other stories from our seven sister cities, available.

-Two large metal raffia palms will create an entryway to the garden, illustrating Cameroon’s most common and loved palm tree.
+Two large metal raffia palms create an entryway to the garden, illustrating Cameroon’s most common and loved palm tree.

 Why a Garden?

 As background to this project, it is important to note the following core values which have served as area Rotary clubs’ guiding principles since our inception 100 years ago: service, fellowship, diversity, integrity, and leadership.
 Our Clubs’ membership consists of a network of friends, neighbors, leaders and problem-solvers.
 Utilizing this network to come together to make positive, lasting change in our community is what Rotarians do.
 By adopting a project on the North End of Riverside Park, our club will focus on these core values.
-Lastly, this project will be inclusive of many organizations, thereby building community with the City of La Crosse.
+Lastly, this project is inclusive of many organizations, thereby building community with the City of La Crosse.

 Years ago, the Franciscan Sisters of Perpetual Adoration (“FSPA”) developed a relationship with the Republic of Cameroon.
 Cameroon is a coastal country in West Central Africa.
 Over the years, the relationship which began with the FSPA has grown into an officially recognized “Sister City” relationship with the city of Kumbo, Cameroon.
 Today, all of the countries with which La Crosse has a Sister City relationship are recognized in the Gardens, except for Cameroon.
 These include: Luoyang, China; Epinal, France; Friedberg, Germany; Dubna, Russia; Forde, Norway; and Bantry, Ireland.

-Where will the Cameroon Garden be Located?
+Where is the Cameroon Garden Located?

-Who Will Care for the Garden Long-Term?
+Who Cares for the Garden Long-Term?